noslav/noslav/README.md

 ☯️ Patterns are embedded everywhere while subjective boundaries only arbitrary.
 I learnt this from studying extensively across a vareity of subjects including but not limited history, economics, religion, biology, philosophy, anthropology, mathematics, neuroscience, complexity, music and spirituality.
 I aim to learn something new everyday.

 🪬 Knowledge consolidates exponentially over time with experience.
-As humans we aim to live in tune with our surroundings, experiencing a variety of situations, pushing beyond our comfort zone to grow the knowledge that can help others better - any experience gathered to this aim is never lost.
-We're always standing on the shoulders of giants.
+As humans we aim to live in tune with our surroundings, experiencing a variety of situations, pushing beyond our comfort zone to grow the knowledge that can help others better - any experience gathered to this aim is never lost for we're always standing on the shoulders of giants.

 🎢 Knowing the whys enables facing the hows.
 To continually work in the web3 space one must embrace its ethos for open-source, decentralization, democratization of access to knowledge, resources and capital, the next quantum leap for making the world a more livable place for all.